 FOR MORE DETAILS ON THIS CHART, SCROLL TO THE LAST PAGE.

-Sizes are often categorized as small, medium, large and extra large, with plus sizes, petite sizes and tall sizes having separate measurements.
-Jean sizes for the majority of the brands I scraped traditionally follow a size zero to size 16 range, but for the sake of consistency, I am using letter sizing for my analysis.

-Identifying sizes as letters or numbers do not impact the data as they are just variables.
-It is what we categorize as a small or size two that varies.

 For Ahmed, the numbers on a pant's tag measured her self-worth.

 "Logically, I understand that my health is important," Ahmed said.
 "There are moments I get bad at it, just to see a pair of small pants not tighten up on my stomach."